 Everest Base Camp Trek & Kala Pattar Overview

-We are proud to be one of the few groups with unique additions as our Spring teams spend 2 nights at base camp, living among the climbers while Fall teams veer off the main travel routes to visit the monastic community of Thame and visit the Thame monastery during our Everest Base Camp Trek.
-This is a unique look at Sherpa village life and the chance to visit one of the most loved monasteries in the region
+We are proud to offer unique seasonal additions to our Everest Base Camp trek.
+Our spring teams spend 2 nights at base camp, living among Everest climbers, while our fall teams veer off the main travel routes to visit the monastic community and monastery of Thame.
+This presents a unique look at Sherpa village life and the chance to visit one of the most loved monasteries in the region.

 Trekking in the Everest region of Nepal is a lifetime experience.
 Steeped in history and natural beauty, every day brings a wondrous experience as one is peppered with mountains of the extreme and insight into a deeply rooted Buddhist culture while hiking through a literal museum of climbing history.
 Our Everest Base Camp Trek combines awe-inspiring nature and immersion into timeless village life, a rare opportunity in an ever-changing world.

 With the world’s greatest peaks – Everest, Lhotse, Nuptse, Pumori and Ama Dablam – characterizing the mighty Khumbu region, trekkers have the opportunity to explore its lower majesty in the shadow of these great peaks.
 Along the way, trekkers are showered with impressions of ancient Tibetan Buddhism as we visit and learn from our friends living in these inspiring monastic communities.
 We lodge in Sherpa villages (staying in tea houses, a type of homestay) and live amongst locals as we make our way to base camp.

 Everest Base Camp trekkers are guided by an Alpine Ascents guide as well as a local Sherpa guide.
 An outstanding opportunity to spend time and learn from legendary guides such as Vern Tejas.

 Our Everest Base Camp Trek is a reasonable undertaking for the fit enthusiast, suggesting a lifetime of impressions and reflections.
 Most days are nothing short of breathtaking, as we walk amidst the Himalayan giants to the jingle of yak bells and giant rhododendrons.
 Each corner reveals new vistas that transport our psyches further into the shadows of the daunting peaks.